 This is one of the reasons I found this brand quite intriguing.
 Of course, SP Badu is yet to achieve mainstream and commercial success, but that does not take away from the essence of a brand whose innovation is not in the clothes themselves but in

 Instead of creating clothes that adhere to the rules of fast fashion, focusing primarily on being trendy and catching people’s attention, Badu has chosen instead to break societal norms and creates items of non-conformist clothing that will ultimately be able to stand the test of time.

-The Canada based brand has been seen on the likes of A$AP Rocky and Young Thug, both of whom are arguably some of the most influential figures in popular culture today.
+The Canadian-based brand has been seen on the likes of A$AP Rocky and Young Thug, both of whom are arguably some of the most influential figures in popular culture today.

-The designer himself has stated that he finds gender specific clothing boring which to an extent I agree with.
-Ultimately, the distinction between menswear and womenswear is extremely restrictive, and prevents designers to experiment to their best of their ability.
+The designer himself has stated that he finds gender-specific clothing boring which to an extent I agree with.
+Ultimately, the distinction between menswear and womenswear is extremely restrictive and prevents designers to experiment to the best of their ability.
 I believe that it is a distinction necessary for traditional high fashion houses, however for newer brands, streetwear specifically, the lines become more and more blurred and justifiably so.

 He sees fashion as a more accessible art form and like many traditional artists, believes that with experimentation comes identification.
-Essentialy, he is trying to say that by experimenting with designs and ideas, one is able to find the true essence of their brand.
+Essentially, he is trying to say that by experimenting with designs and ideas, one can find the true essence of their brand.

 Badu is also inspired by brutalist architecture which informs the lines and shapes of his garment.
 In this sense, he can be compared to the likes of Virgil Abloh and Raf Simons who have some background in architectural studies.
 He also says that he is inspired by Rick Owens, suggesting that designers who can build a cult following around the clothes they make act as sources to draw from.